-DesBrisay Museum began in 1860 when a young lawyer, Mather Byles DesBrisay, born in Chester, Lunenburg County, 1828, and who later became M.L.A. and Judge of County Courts, started an artifact collection.
+DesBrisay Museum began in 1860 when a young lawyer, Mather Byles DesBrisay, born in Chester, Lunenburg County in 1828 (who later became M.L.A. and Judge of County Courts), started an artifact collection.

 Unfortunately, most of that small collection was destroyed by fire in the boarding house in which he lived in the Town of Bridgewater.

-DesBrisay added to those few salvaged artifacts and eventually assembled another collection in his residence, "Ivy Banks", on Pleasant Street.
+DesBrisay slowly added to those few salvaged artifacts and eventually assembled another reputable collection in his residence on Pleasant Street, "Ivy Banks."

-A letter dated 1880 written by a schoolteacher thanking Judge DesBrisay for the courtesies extended to her class during a visitation to his Museum, sets the founding year of the Museum.
+A letter dated 1880, written by a school teacher thanking Judge DesBrisay for the courtesies extended to her class during a visitation to his museum, sets the founding year of the DesBrisay Museum.

-In 1972, The Chairman and the Curator of the DesBrisay Museum were chosen as a committee to investigate the need for additional facilities to the existing building.
-Construction of a new wing encompassing an exhibit centre, workshop, storage facilities, etc. was completed in 1974.
+In 1972, the Chair of the Board and the Curator of the DesBrisay Museum were chosen as a committee to investigate the need for additional facilities to the existing building.
+And construction of a new wing encompassing an exhibit centre, workshop, storage facilities, etc. was completed in 1974.

-On October 1987, members of the community met to form the Friends of the DesBrisay Museum, a volunteer organization to support the Museum and its programs.
-They were officially incorporated in January 1988 with Mr. Brook Taylor as Chairman.
+In October 1987, members of the community met to form the Friends of the DesBrisay Museum, a volunteer organization to support the museum and its programs.
+They were officially incorporated in January 1988 with Brook Taylor as Chair.

-The need for more space to hold meetings and events was again realized with a fund raising campaign undertaken by the Museum Commission and Friends' volunteers.
-On May 14, 1997 the breezeway campaign to enclose this area and make a Multipurpose Room was officially opened.
-A new Gift Shop Area and reception was reconfigured, and a new entrance door was installed with a glass foyer.
+The need for more space to hold meetings and events was again realized with a fundraising campaign undertaken by the Museum Commission and Friends' volunteers.
+On May 14, 1997, the campaign to enclose the breezeway and make a Multipurpose Room was officially opened.
+A new Gift Shop area and Reception was reconfigured, and a new entrance door was installed with a glass foyer.

-The Museum is currently governed by a Commission of the Town of Bridgewater and is managed by a Director with additional staff positions of Curator, Program Director and Maintenance Technician.
+The Museum is currently governed by a Commission of the Town of Bridgewater and is managed by the Town's Culture, Heritage, and Events Coordinator.
+Staff include a Museum Administrator and Museum Developer.